qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

   of the circuit.

 Note that the random n-qubit Clifford layers can be realized with only one-qubit Cliffords and a two-qubit gate such as CX, which twirl the local errors sufficiently to produce a useful metric of gate infidelity.
-This is in contrast to standard RB, which requires the implementation of n-qubit Cliffords that have much more overhead for large
+This is in contrast to standard RB, which requires the implementation of n-qubit Cliffords that have much more overhead for large n.
+As a result, mirror RB is more scalable than standard RB and is suitable for characterizing crosstalk errors over a large number of qubits in a quantum device.
-n.
 Mirror RB can also be generalized to universal gatesets beyond the Cliffords [2]_.

 Output metrics
 --------------